RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 ### Dates

- [Last updated: 02 November 2020]
+ [Last updated: 18 December 2020]

-The start of the lecture period for winter semester 2020/2021 has been postponed to 26 October (for higher semesters and students in master’s programmes) and 02 November (for first-year students in bachelor’s programmes and study programmes with a state degree).
 You can find all dates and potential changes under [dates and deadlines](https://www.hhu.de/en/studies/organising-your-studies/translate-to- english-vorlesungszeiten).